casstanje/casstanje-shell/README.md

 The shell uses these packages:
 - obviously hyprland
 - waybar for the taskbar
-- wofi for the application launcher
+- rofi-wayland for the application launcher
 - kitty as the terminal
 - networkmanager, network-manager-applet and nm-connection-editor for networking
 - bluez and blueman for bluetooth